Skip to content

 Camping breakfasts to look forward to

-Slow-release low-GI (glycemic index, opens in a new tab) breakfasts are the gold standard for hikers.
+Slow-release low-GI (glycemic index) breakfasts are the gold standard for hikers.
 A top choice is dried steel-cut rolled oats, cooked with water or milk powder.
 Adding dried berries boosts nutrition, and a dollop of peanut butter (keep reading for a hiker’s peanut butter hack) provides protein for extra energy.
+For campers who can’t do without their eggs on toast, an easy-to-carry option is powdered eggs.
+These are dehydrated to retain their nutritional value and reconstituted with water.
+Try rolling the eggs in wrap bread warmed over the fire.

 Another lightweight camping tip is heating wrap bread in a saucepan and mixing powdered peanut butter (yes, it exists!) with a splash of water.

+All these brekkie options pair perfectly with a hot cup of instant coffee or tea.
 If time isn’t on your side, opt for a nutty muesli, packed down into a plastic bag.

 Treats and snacks for hiking and camping